THEME: JESUS CHRIST IS RISEN INDEED!

 3rd Sunday of Easter

-The Gospels narrate several events after the resurrection of Jesus Christ with two main interrelated reasons: (a) to affirm that Jesus Christ is risen from the dead indeed; (b) so that we may believe in Him and be saved.
-To affirm that Jesus has risen from the dead,
+The books of the New Testament, especially the four Gospels, contain records of several incidents or events which took place after the resurrection of Jesus Christ.
+These incidents or events have been recorded for two main interrelated aims: (a) to affirm that Jesus Christ is risen from the dead indeed; (b) so that we may believe in Him and be saved (cf. John 20:31).
+This homily highlights some of the records of the New Testament which affirm that Jesus Christ is risen indeed!

-- If the empty grave was not a sufficient proof of the Lord’s resurrection for Magdalene, the risen Jesus Christ appeared to her (John 20:11-18);
+Firstly, to affirm that Jesus has risen from the dead, John’s Gospel tells us that Mary Magdalene and her friends saw an empty grave (John 20:1-5).
+Secondly, if the empty grave was not a sufficient proof of the Lord’s resurrection for Magdalene, the risen Jesus Christ appeared to her (John 20:11-18).

-- And to clear any doubt that they were day-dreaming, the risen Lord appeared to the group of disciples several times: today’s gospel event is an instance of the appearance of the risen Lord (Luke 24:35-48);
+Thirdly, Jesus appeared not only to Mary Magdalene (whose testimony some disciples initially doubted), but to the large group of disciples as well.
+And to clear any doubt that the disciples were day-dreaming, the risen Lord appeared to the group of disciples several times: today’s gospel passage, for instance, narrates one of such appearances of the risen Lord (Luke 24:35-48).

-- To those who thought his appearance was that of a ghost Jesus said: ‘touch me and see for yourselves; a ghost has no flesh and bone as you can see I have’ (Luke 24:39).
+Fifthly, to those who thought His appearance was that of a ghost, the risen Jesus would say: “touch me and see for yourselves; a ghost has no flesh and bone as you can see I have” (Luke 24:39).
+If this is still not a sufficient proof for some people, then they should be informed that risen Jesus ate in the presence of the disciples (Luke 24:41-43)!

-- If like Thomas, one is still not sure of who appeared to the disciples: thinking that probably it was a stranger or an angel of the Lord who visited them, Jesus proved that he who was crucified was the one who is risen, by showing the disciples the crucifixion marks on his hands, feet and side (Luke 24:39) – as if to say that the ‘surgical marks’ prove that I am the very person who went through the surgery of your salvation!
+Sixthly, if like Thomas, some are still not sure of who appeared to the disciples: thinking that probably it was a stranger or an angel of the Lord who visited them, the risen Jesus proved that He who was crucified was the One who is risen, by showing the disciples the crucifixion marks on His hands, feet and side (Luke 24:39) – as if to say that the “surgical marks” prove that He was the very person who went through the surgery for your salvation!

 By Very Rev. Fr.
 John Louis